 What should I be looking for on my visual inspection?

 Your visual inspection should be looking for danger signs such as overheating or damaged wires, sockets and plugs.

 Having done a visual inspection, if you have any concerns about certain pieces of equipment, you should have them checked immediately by a qualified electrician or replace them.

 - Make sure that you provide enough electrical sockets for your tenants’ needs – this will avoid them bringing their own adaptors and extension cables, which could be dangerous.
 Remember that the number of sockets used by households in the digital age has increased dramatically.

 - Give your tenants copies of the instruction manuals for all appliances to make sure they can use them safely and efficiently.

-- Don’t necessarily opt for cheapest when buying white goods and other appliances.
-Read reviews and look for best value, prioritising safety.
+- Don’t necessarily opt for the cheapest when buying white goods and other appliances.
+Read reviews and look for the best value, prioritising safety.
 Make sure you register any new appliances with the manufacturer – that way you will be informed of any product recalls or safety warnings.

-If you are new to letting out property or are looking to move to a new letting agent in the Newington Green, Stoke Newington or Islington area, contact M&M Property today.
+If you are new to letting out a property or are looking to move to a new letting agent in the Newington Green, Stoke Newington or Islington area, contact M&M Property today.
 We’d be happy to run through your legal obligations regarding electrical safety or other landlord issues.